weirdalsuperfan/Sanseido-Definitions/README.md

 ## Bugs?
 If bs4 does not work for you, report it on here and I will upload the version I personally use (this is a fork, but the original only used a partial bs4).

-Also report any bugs with parsing multiple words here.
+Also report any bugs with parsing multiple words on this page.

 Report other bugs and issues to the original plugin GitHub page [here](https://github.com/kqueryful/Sanseido-Definitions).